-As we enter a new decade, I thought it could be fun to recap your favorite posts from 2019!
+As we enter a new decade, I thought it could be fun to summarize your favorite posts from 2019!

 I’m kind of anxious about trying something new, but I also wanted to give some background on ups and downs (rock bottom, really) of the last decade – the events that motivated this blog.